getsentry/sentry-php/UPGRADE-2.0.md

   $client->getConfig()->shouldCapture();
   $client->getConfig()->setShouldCapture(...);

-- The method `Client::getServerEndpoint` has been removed.
+- The method `Raven_Client::getServerEndpoint` has been removed.
 You should use `Configuration::getServer` instead.

   Before: